kzw/stalk/README.md

 		urllib.urlretrieve(<origin>, <cachedir>/<name>)
-Optionally a file section may contain `cachetime` option which will override any value specified `DEFAULT` section.
+Optionally a file section may contain `cachetime` option which will override any value specified in the `DEFAULT` section.
 If no `cachetime` is found for a file, it is equivalent to a hardcoded minimum `cachetime` of 60 s.
 This value should be below the minimum time period you expect the remote file to change regularly.
 In other words, if the file on the remote server changes every hour,